 - Difficulty starting to focus on your studies (issues of inertia), or

 - Difficulty maintaining concentration when studying (daydreaming).

-- If you’re working off a device, log out of any apps and social media platforms that might send you distracting notifications.
+- If you’re working off a device, log out of any apps and social media that might send you distracting notifications.

 - Optimize your body and brain to study.
 Go to the toilet, fill up your water bottle, brew a cup of coffee or tea, set out your snacks, and get a good night’s rest the night before.

-Sure, you don’t have to do all of the above in order to prepare your study bubble, but if you’re easily distracted and have a tendency to procrastinate when studying, clearing your proverbial plate can go a long way in helping you focus better.
+Now, you don’t have to do all of the above in order to prepare your study bubble, but if you’re easily distracted and have a tendency to procrastinate when studying, clearing your proverbial plate can go a long way in helping you focus better.

 Side Note: Can music help you concentrate?

-This question isn’t as simple as you’d think.
-Music may help improve concentration and focus, but music may also be preventing you from effectively memorizing what you’re studying.
+Yes and no. Music may help improve concentration and focus, but music may also be preventing you from effectively memorizing what you’re studying.

-Everyone is different.
+Just remember that everyone is different.
 Your challenge is to figure out how to improve focus and memory in a way that works best for you.
 Whether you do that with whale songs, utter silence, or the hubbub at the local coffee shop doesn’t really matter.
 As long as the effect the noise or music has on your brain helps you focus better when studying.